THE JUGLE EGG

 As the tremors increased and the lightning rent the night sky the egg became translucent.
 Inside it a tangle of excited molecules pushed the shell out as though it were a huge bud trying to burst into flower.
 The egg grew larger and larger until it filled the crater like a dome.
 Inside was a dimension filled with light.

 Alisia stood on the rim and stared at the world forming below them.
 There were valleys, waterfalls, lacy clouds, and flower filled meadows.
-And in the far distance, a gleaming city of spires hung in the crystal, cobalt sky like a cloud of sequins.
+And in the far distance, a gleaming city hung in the crystal, cobalt sky like a cloud of sequins.

 She turned back to see the plateau crumbling into the fissure after their spaceship.
 The adults didn't move, either transfixed by the spectacle, or not daring to.